jamiealquiza/langolier/README.md

 Langolier
 ========

-Is sort of a place-holder service and being replaced with a larger, more powerful tool.
+Note: Langolier is sort of a sprawling hack to work out functionality that I'm ultimately building into a more powerful Scala based application.

 # Overview